Frequently asked questions

 1. Exclude any large tables (i.e. tables with many rows and columns) from the generation process.

-4. Syntho is limited by the query and write performance of the database it is connected to.
-Especially, database writing speeds can have a significant impact for some database types when tables grow larger.
+7. Syntho allows you to circumvent the write performance of the database to become a bottleneck, which can become a factor for some database types when tables grow larger.
 Some options to mitigate database writing speeds limitations include:

-1. Consider writing the generated data to (Parquet) files in Azure Data Lake Storage or Amazon Simple Storage Service (S3).
+1. Write the generated data to (Parquet) files in Azure Data Lake Storage or Amazon Simple Storage Service (S3), or your Local File System.

 2. Increasing the Write batch size could have a slight impact on writing speeds.